michaelchen-lab/blog/posts/how-to-teach-yourself-coding.md

 Words like "good enough" and "proficient" is difficult to measure.
 Having a vague goal introduces uncertainties into your self-learning journey, making it needlessly harder.

+Your end goal may change, and that's fine.
+When I was just starting out, my end goal was to build my own trading bot which incorporates data science methods.
+But my focus has shifted to solving inefficiencies with web development and data science.

 ## Step 2: Learn the Basics of a Language

 Google for the most popular programming language for area of interest.
 For example, if your end goal relates to data science, you should pick Python.
 Then find an online courses/tutorials that teach you the absolute basics of that language.
 There are a shit load of tutorials for the fundamentals of every major language.
 Just pick any popular option and start learning.